FAQs for Graduates

 How do I know if my name will be in the program?

-February 2, 2015 is the deadline to file an application for Spring, Summer, or Fall 2015 graduation AND be listed in the Commencement program.
-Students who have filed an application for graduation BEFORE the deadlines published for the terms: Summer 2014, Fall 2014, Spring 2015, Summer 2015, and Fall 2015, will be included in the 2015 commencement ceremonies and will have their name included in the Commencement program.
-Students filing after the deadlines are not guaranteed inclusion in the program.
+One way to ensure inclusion in the program is by filling out the Application for Graduation with the Registrar's Office by January 30, 2017 for Spring, Summer, or Fall 2016 graduation.
+Students who have filed an application for graduation BEFORE the deadline for the terms Summer 2016, Fall 2016, Spring 2017, Summer 2017, and Fall 2017, will be included in the 2017 Commencement ceremonies and will have their name included in the Commencement program.

-If you do not wish to be included in this public document, you must contact the Office of the Registrar by letter postmarked no later than March 7, 2015.
-Be sure to mention the Commencement program in your letter.
+If you do not wish to be included in this public document, you must email the Office of the Registrar no later than March 10, 2017.
+Be sure to provide your HSU ID number and mention the Commencement program in your email.Additionally, students who have requested confidential status will not be listed in the Commencement Program, unless the student explicitly requested a commencement exception when they requested confidential status.
+If you have questions, please email the Office of the Registrar.

 How will my name be read?